- Option Explicit forces you to declare all the variables.

 In this code, I have declared a variable “myText” as a string and then defined the value of this variable.
 And in the end, I have used a message box that shows the value of the variable, but if you look carefully I have miss-spelled that variable as “MyTxt” instead of “myText”.

 Now when I run this code, it shows me a blank message box.

 I need your 2 minutes to help you understand the real problem here.

-When I mistyped the variable name, VBA takes it as a separate variable, and as I am not using option explicit statement, it doesn’t show me an error.
+When I mistyped the variable name, VBA takes it as a separate variable, and as I am not using the option explicit statement, it doesn’t show me an error.

 That is why the message box uses the second variable (mistyped) which has no value assigned to it.
 Now think for a second; if you are writing a lengthy code and not using option explicit statement, it will be hard for you to trace down this error until you reread the entire code.